near/docs/docs/validator/delegation.md

 <blockquote class="warning">
     <strong>heads up</strong><br><br>
     You have to leave 35 $near in the lockup contract for the storage fees.
 If you have 100 tokens, you can stake up to 65 tokens.
+If you have 1000 tokens, you can stake up to 965 tokens.
 </blockquote>